amespi22/code_rewrite/docs/sefcom_slides/slides.md

 ```

 ## Progress
-- Case study: Found a "high quality repair" for the CGC challenge binary ***Palindrome***.
+- Case study: Found a "high quality repair" (i.e. developer-specified) for the CGC challenge binary ***Palindrome***.
-- Preparing to run on the entire CGC challenge binary set.
+- Preparing to run on the entire CGC challenge binary (CB) set.
-	- We have identified 6 more CGC tests that transformations will aid.
+	- We have identified 6 more CGC CBs that transformations will aid.
-	- Want to find more "quality" repairs.
+	- IDEA: Our method may improve the "quality" of repairs found by APR tools, by identifying more _correct_ repairs.

 <!--
 ## LINE pre letter sealing